Arseha/peakonly/README.md

 - Ubuntu 16.04
 - macOS Catalina

-Nevertheless, all the dependencies of the project can be installed and run on Windows (especially Windows 10 since it includes a subsystem to run Linux Bash shell).
+- Windows 10
+- Windows 7

+For Windows7/10 commands should be entered through Windows PowerShell.
+Detailed instruction is available ***link***.
 Be sure that your python version is at least 3.5.

 Processing your own spectrum